 The Drug Supply Chain Security Act (DSCSA) requires certain trading partners – manufacturers, repackagers, wholesale distributors, and dispensers – to notify FDA and all appropriate immediate trading partners not later than 24 hours after making the determination that a product is illegitimate.

-Manufacturers are additionally required to notify FDA and appropriate immediate trading partners not later than 24 hours after the manufacturer determines or is notified by FDA or a trading partner that there is a high risk that a product is illegitimate.
+Manufacturers are additionally required to notify FDA and appropriate immediate trading partners no later than 24 hours after the manufacturer determines or is notified by FDA or a trading partner that there is a high risk that a product is illegitimate.
 The DSCSA also requires that manufacturers, repackagers, wholesale distributors, and dispensers consult with FDA before terminating the notification about an illegitimate product.

 FDA has issued a draft guidance, Guidance for Industry, the Drug Supply Chain Security Act Implementation: Identification of Suspect Product and Notification (PDF - 1.2MB), that addresses how trading partners should notify FDA about illegitimate products.
-In addition, this guidance sets forth the process by which trading partners consult with FDA in order to terminate the notifications regarding illegitimate product.
+In addition, this guidance outlines the process by which trading partners consult with FDA in order to terminate the notifications regarding illegitimate product.